A four-wheeled carriage for a baby, pushed by a person on foot.pushchairView synonyms

 Late 19th century contracted abbreviation of perambulator.

-1A flat-bottomed sailing boat.‘The ASMA exhibition included exquisite scenes of children in Optimist prams, marinas, racing sailboats and a still life of a freshly caught trout, to name a few.’‘On a sad note, the designer of the Opti pram passed away in December 2001, at the age of 86.’
+1A flat-bottomed sailboat.‘The ASMA exhibition included exquisite scenes of children in Optimist prams, marinas, racing sailboats and a still life of a freshly caught trout, to name a few.’‘On a sad note, the designer of the Opti pram passed away in December 2001, at the age of 86.’

-- 1.1US A small flat-bottomed rowing boat for fishing.
+- 1.1US A small, flat-bottomed rowboat for fishing.

 Late Middle English from Middle Dutch prame, Middle Low German prāme, perhaps from Czech prám‘raft’.